Accenture/mercury-composable/guides/CHAPTER-4.md

 ## Multiple flow lists

-You can tell the system to load more than one flow list.
-For example, a composable function in a library may have its own flow list.
-You can update the "yaml.flow.automation" parameter to point to multiple flow lists.
-In the following example, it assumes the user application has a flow list in "flows.yaml" and a composable library has its list in "more-flows.yaml".
+You can provide more than one flow list to your application and it can become very handy under different situations.
+For instance, to achieve better modularity in complex application, flows can be grouped to multiple categories based on development team's choice and these flows can be managed in multiple flow lists.
+Another great place to use multiple flow list is to include external libraries which contain pre-defined flow lists.
+The following example demonstrates that an application loads a list of flows defined in "flows.yaml" and additional flows defined in "more-flows.yaml" file of a composable library.

 ```properties
 yaml.flow.automation=classpath:/flows.yaml, classpath:/more-flows.yaml